At Las Pilitas nursery we sell California native plants to attract birds and butterflies.

 Plants used as nectar sources by the Adult West Coast Lady Butterfly

-picture of a west coast lady butterfly getting nectar from a salvia graciasThe West Coast Lady butterfly likes sages such as the ground cover Salvia gracias (photo right).
+The West Coast Lady butterfly likes sages such as the ground cover Salvia gracias (photo right).
 Salvia gracias is excellent for rock walls and steep hot banks.
 It has attractive light purple flowers.
 It is very drought tolerant.
 Sages are very popular with butterflies as well as hummingbirds.
 Deer don't eat them unless there is nothing else to eat.
 (If you have deer that will eat this you should grow rocks.)

 Another popular butterfly plant is the Narrow Leaf Milkweed, Asclepias fascicularis. ( photo below)This Milkweed is an insect magnet in the summer.
 All sorts of butterflies visit it and lots of interesting beetles, bugs, and other flying things.
-This is defiantly the most hopping (crawling, creeping, buzzing etc.) place to be in the summer.
-It needs water and with spread wherever the ground is wet.
+This is definitely the most hopping (crawling, creeping, buzzing etc.) place to be in the summer.
+It needs water and will spread wherever the ground is wet.
 If you have a dry native landscape, you can put it near a drippy bird bath and it should stay put.
 It is also a larval food plant of the Monarch butterfly.

 Plants used by the Larva of the West Coast Lady Butterfly